nonara/ts-patch/README.md

 _Note: Required options are bold_

 # Writing Transformers

-For an overview of the typescript compiler process (such as what a `SourceFile` and `Program` is) see [Typescript Compiler Notes](https://github.com/microsoft/TypeScript-Compiler-Notes).
+For an overview of the typescript compiler (such as what a `SourceFile` and `Program` is) see: [Typescript Compiler Notes](https://github.com/microsoft/TypeScript-Compiler-Notes).

 ## Source Transformers